Tutorial - Defining a contribution space for your package

 PID_Contribution_Space(NAME pid UPDATE https://gite.lirmm.fr/pid/pid-contributions.git PUBLISH git@gite.lirmm.fr:own/pid-contributions.git)

-• Contribution space called pid is the official one, it should always be present in your workspace (i.e. its use is automatic).
+pidis the official one, it should always be present in your workspace (i.e. its use is automatic). - The second line specifies the contribution space you just added.

 Step 2: Define a default contribution space for a package